Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 The integral of this linear path is $T\ell(0) - \frac{1}{2}kT^2$.
 By equating this to observed integral $T J(T)$ and solving for $k$, we define the \textbf{Trajectory-aware Lyapunov Decay Rate (tLDR)}:

-$\mathrm{tLDR}(T)$ is the effective decay slope of incumbent log-residual trajectory over $[0,T]$ induced by the time-averaged log-residual $J(T)$.
-Equivalently, it is the constant slope of a linear surrogate $\tilde{\ell}(\tau)=\ell(0)-k\tau$ whose time-average matches the run.
-A larger $\mathrm{tLDR}$ indicates faster and more sustained reduction in log-residual throughout $[0,T]$, rather than progress concentrated near the end.
-For fair comparison, $\ell(0)$ is measured from the same initial state for each instance, reused across solver evaluations.
-(Discrete computation details and Lyapunov intuition are provided in Appendix~\ref{app:tldr_derivation}.)
+$\mathrm{tLDR}(T)$ is the effective decay slope of the incumbent log-residual trajectory over the interval $[0,T]$ induced by the time-averaged log-residual $J(T)$.
+Equivalently, it is the constant slope of a linear surrogate $\tilde{\ell}(\tau)=\ell(0)-k\tau$ whose time-average matches the overall run.
+A larger $\mathrm{tLDR}$ indicates faster and more sustained reduction in log-residual throughout the entire interval $[0,T]$, rather than progress concentrated only near the end.
+For fair comparison, $\ell(0)$ is always measured from the same initial state for each instance, reused across solver evaluations.